t-lochhead/blog/src/pages/2020-11-10---how-to-build-a-fast-and-clean-blog-fast-with-gatsby/index.md

 **_This article will show you how to build a blog like this one._**

-Ever have all these ideas that you want to share with the world, but a tweet or Facebook post doesn't cut it?
+Ever had all these ideas that you want to share with the world, but a tweet or Facebook post doesn’t cut it?

-Looking for creative ways to promote your work and that goes a bit beyond shameless self-promotion?
+Looking for creative ways to promote your work that goes a bit beyond shameless self-promotion?

 Then you're probably thinking about starting a blog.